myang/coursera-tf-developer/Wk2-omputer-vision.md

 * Model:
   * rule1: shape of layer 1 shall match shape of data;
   * rule2: number of neurons of last layer shall match number of classes you are classifying for.
+* use callbacks (array) to end epoch when certain accuracy or loss at certain level.